vinfreecs/genga/docs/InitialConditions.rst

 The initial conditions must be provided in a file, and the name of this file must be set with the :literal:`Input file` argument.
 The file must be a text file and every particle corresponds to a new line in the file.
 The central mass (Sun) must not be included in the initial conditions.
-Values for the central mass can be specified directly in the :literal:`param.dat` file, the position and the velocities of the central mass are set to the origin (heliocentric coordinates).
+Values for the central mass can be specified directly in the :ref:`param.dat<ParamFile>` file, the position and the velocities of the central mass are set to the origin (heliocentric coordinates).

-The initial conditions must be a text file and the format must correspond to the values set in the 'param.dat' file (Input file Format: << ... >> ).
+The initial conditions must be a text file and the format must correspond to the values set in the :ref:`param.dat<ParamFile>` file (Input file Format: << ... >> ).
 The data of each particle has to be written in a new line in text format, and the format of the data must correspond to the values of :literal:`Input file Format`.

 .. _InitialConditionsFormat: